Cube-OS/cubeOS/docs/deep-dive/protocols/shell-protocol.rst

 ---------------

-These messages may be implemented in the shell protocol in the future, but are not implemented as of KubOS release v1.8.0.
+These messages may be implemented in the shell protocol in the future, but are not implemented as of CubeOS release v1.8.0.

 Spawn Process
 ~~~~~~~~~~~~~